 Sustainability: People, Planet, Profit

 Sustainability is a word that’s been thrown around a lot these last few years.
-Mostly, companies use it as a buzz word.
-Maybe they’ve started recycling wasted office paper, or they’ve gone paperless.
-To them, sustainability is a way to save money, and get good PR.
+Most companies use it as a buzzword – maybe they’ve started recycling wasted office paper, or they’ve gone paperless.
+To them, sustainability is a way to save money and get good PR.

-At Bama, sustainability comes through in three major areas.
-These areas are applicable to a large corporation as well as to your own personal life.
+Our sustainability comes through in three major areas: People, Planet, and Profit.
+These areas are applicable to a large corporation as well as your own personal life.

 We rarely think of ourselves in terms of sustainability.
 How long will we live?
 How good do we feel?
 How effective are we?
 As the old idiom goes: An ounce of prevention is worth a pound of cure.
 So, for us–and for you–prevention is key to personal sustainability.

 We look at 5 metrics we can measure when looking at personal health.
 Those key metrics work very well when examining physical sustainability.
 The metrics are: HDL Cholesterol, LDL Cholesterol, BMI or Waist Circumference, Weight, and Blood Pressure.

 We have our employees get these key metrics tested once per year.
 We want them to be in the optimal level for their height and age, or at least be improving.
 Weight alone is not a great measure of health, and neither is BMI, but together all five of these numbers will give you a comprehensive view of your health.